 Black pepper, freshly ground

-- Rinse “hasselbacked” potatoes under cold water to remove starch and pat dry.
+- Rinse “hasselbacked” potatoes under cold water to remove starch and

 - Rub with softened butter.